jontio/Jvoice/README.md

 ![..image of network..](assets/nn.png)

-The bold font signifies these matrices.
+The bold font signifies these matrices or vectors.
 The superscript in brackets is to signify both the **W**s and **b**s are different.
 Lower case bold fonts are vectors while uppercase bold fonts are matrices.
-The f is called the sigmoid function and make sure is the outputs are between zero and one.
+The f is called the sigmoid function and makes sure the outputs are between zero and one.

 For this application I used [Armadillo] Which takes care of all the vectors and matrices.
 That means in this C++ application it is still just two lines...